At a Glance

 10. Can I test other companies' apps?

 Yes, you can conduct competitor app studies.
-You'll just need to provide the app's URL for testers to download.
+You'll just need to provide the app's URL for test participants to download.

 11. Do I see any finger input or gestures with a Mobile Recorder test?

-On Android tests, you will see where the testers taps and swipes when interacting with your experience.
-However, with iOS test, you will not see this.
-You will see the recording of the screen without these details.
+On Android tests, you will see where the participant taps and swipes when interacting with your experience.
+With iOS tests, you will see these gestures unless the "Native Browser" recording option is selected.
+In that case, you will see the recording of the screen without these details.

 12. What happens when a participant runs out of space on their phone?